Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 No-Refund Policy Clauses

-Some insurance agreements include specific no-refund clauses, particularly for non-standard or high-risk insurance policies for drivers with poor insurance histories.
+Some insurance agreements include specific no-refund clauses, particularly for non-standard or high-risk insurance policies.
 However, state regulations often override these clauses.
 Florida law, for example, requires insurers to refund at least 90% of unearned premiums when policyholders cancel, regardless of policy language.
+In a notable recent development, Florida regulators directed Progressive — which had earned profits in excess of what state law allows — to issue refunds to active Florida auto policyholders as of December 31, 2025, with the average refund coming in around $300 per eligible policyholder as part of nearly $1 billion in total credits statewide.

 Know Your State Rights